What is the Music Mentoring Program?

 Open to any undergraduate student affiliated with the Department of Music (ex. participating in a departmental or student-run ensemble, taking a MUS class, majoring or pursuing a minor/certificate in music, etc.), this program seeks to be accessible to any student who would benefit from a mentoring relationship.
 Come one, come all!

-*This program is generously supported by the TigerWell Initiative
+*This program is generously supported by a Partnership Grant with the TigerWell Initiative

 - Academic questions